 best efforts there is a discomfort between the dance sequences,

-which I think are supposed to be sexy and the rest of the movie
+which I think are supposed to be sexy and the rest of the moviewhich is a (gasp) film about women's relationships with other

 women.
 If you're in it for a jostle I think it will leave you feeling